antler/caribou-docs/resources/outline.md

 Caribou depends on the java runtime, so the zeroth step would be to install a JVM if you don't have one already:
 > http://www.java.com/en/download/help/index_installing.xml

-Install Leiningen (which provides the `lein` command) if it is not already installed:
+Next, install Leiningen (which provides the `lein` command) if it is not already installed:
 > http://leiningen.org/

-Once you have `lein`, create a profile that includes `lein-caribou` (the Leiningen Caribou plugin).
+Once you have the `lein` command, create a profile that includes `lein-caribou` (the Leiningen Caribou plugin).

 * Create a file called `~/.lein/profiles.clj` with the following contents: